dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

   2. 8420: One coprocessor move to indicate the interrupt occurred
   3. 8424: One instruction to jump back to the interrupted code.

-This gives a great performance improvement: average 268 cycles.
+This gives a great performance improvement: average drops from 327 to 268 cycles.
 Which is almost 12x faster than our original code!
 A cost that brings us up to to about 2.6 *million* interrupts per second!
 (700M cycles per sec / 267 cycles = 12.6M.)
 ```
 0: rising	= 255 cycles
 1: falling	= 272 cycles